 The trail goes up the North Fork of Saint Charles Creek.
 Follow FS Trail 318 for two miles to a junction with FS Trail 319.
 The trail leads west to Snowslide Canyon and then south to the Highline Trail in 2.6 miles.
 It continues following the creek and the Highline Trail until it is just north of Cub Peak where it is an easy walk to the summit.
 Franklin Cohp is located on the other side of Snowslide Canyon.

 Franklin County Highpoint - (9,484 feet)

 This unnamed peak is the highpoint of Franklin County.
 This is the main reason why the mountain is climbed.
 The summit provides of good view of the area.
 It can be climbed from Egan Basin on the west side or Snowslide Canyon on the east side which is a longer and more scenic hike.

 The mountain can be reached from Logan Canyon by turning off at the road going toward Franklin Basin.
 This will get you to the junction with Egan Basin near the mountain.
-A high clearance vehicle is needed on this dirt road.
-Another way to reach the mountain is from Preston, Idaho.
-A dirt road goes toward Danish Pass and Egan Basin.
+A high clearance vehicle is recommended on this dirt road.
+Another way to access the mountain is from Preston, Idaho near the road to Danish Pass and Egan Basin.